lguzzon-scratchbook/gdb/README.md

 ### Project License

-The minified builds of GenosDB (GDB) are provided free of charge (`Freeware`) for both personal and commercial use.
-You are welcome to integrate these builds into your applications without cost.
+The production builds of GenosDB (GDB) are free to use for both personal and commercial projects.
+You can integrate them into your applications without any licensing fees.

 However, the source code for GenosDB is proprietary and is not available under an open-source license.
 You do not have the right to decompile, reverse-engineer, or modify the core source code.